paulmillr/paulmillr.github.io/_posts/2020-04-06-noble-secp256k1-fast-ecc.md

 Recall that `m/n = m * inv(n)`.
 Converting a point to Projective form is even simpler: we set Z to 1, and copy X and Y directly.

 We’re also planning to implement dedicated `Point#double` & `add` methods using the [Renes-Costello-Batina 2015](https://eprint.iacr.org/2015/1060) exception-free addition / doubling formulas.
 "Exception-free" means those formulas avoid conditional branches, such as checking whether two points are identical (or zero), as seen in our initial mul implementation.
-Using exception-free formulas is important for constant-timeness.
+Using such formulas is important for constant-timeness.

 Finally, we will modify our `getPrecomputes` function to operate exclusively on `Point` objects, converting them back to Affine form via `Point#toAffine()` just before returning results.